 —Approved by the PW Racial Ethnic Dialog, January 24, 2009

 A dialogue group met for several years at the national level.
 The national dialogue is currently on hiatus, but regional dialogues continue to meet.
 For example, PW in the Synod of the Mid-Atlantic provides the following model:

-The PW Racial Ethnic Dialogue of the Synod of Mid-Atlantic is a racially diverse team of women from throughout the synod who focus on building relationships across racial and cultural backgrounds.
-The purpose of the PW Racial Ethnic Dialogue (RED) is to fulfill the PW Purpose by “building an inclusive caring community” through the use of dialogue as a tool for building relationships among and between women from different racial-ethnic groups.
+The Racial Equity Dialogue (RED) of PW in the Synod of Mid-Atlantic is a racially diverse team of women from throughout the synod who focus on building relationships across racial and cultural backgrounds.
+The purpose of the RED is to fulfill the PW Purpose by “building an inclusive caring community” through the use of dialogue as a tool for building relationships among and between women of different races and ethnicities.
 For the past three years, the RED has studied books and articles on timely justice issues, focusing on how to adapt ideas from current literature into action within the synod’s presbyteries and churches to promote racial equity for all God’s children.
 RED is now collaborating with OAR (Offender Aid Restoration) to support those returning to their communities after incarceration.
 Starting initially, with a grant from the Churchwide Coordinating team each year since 2007, the RED has sponsored workshops at the PW Synod Summer Gathering.